ThomasCDeveloper/advent-of-code/2023/README.md

 I really dig Go.
 Its syntax is very simple and quick to learn, and it provides fantastics results.
 I particularly like the "poor" (some might say essential) standard library, as it made me code almost everything, and I think it is a very good entry point as a software engineer.

-I don't believe Go is the best language to tackle advent of code, as its error handling system might be quite annoying at times for this kind of cases where you _know_ that everything would go right.
+I don't believe Go is the best language to tackle advent of code, as its error handling system might be quite annoying at times for this kind of cases where you _know_ that everything will go right.
 But for production software, one would guess it would be amazing.

 ## Thoughts on 2023 advent of code